AustinCodingAcademy/Exams/PHPIntro/01-Midterm/Midterm-Part1.md

 Answer:

 2) In the class, Bob got a 90, Jill got a 92, Jack got an 87 and Jaime got a 95.

 Answer:

-    |
-    |
-    |
-    |
-    |
-    |

-3) When surveyed, the students responded with the following data:

-    Bob thought the class was 10/10 effective and said "I enjoyed it and learned a lot!".

-    Jill thought the class was 8/10 effective and said "It was a little easy and slow."

-    Jack thought the class was 5/10 effective and said "It started great but got confusing."

-    Jaime thought the class was 9/10 effective and said "It was awesome!
-I want to take the next class!"

-Answer:

-    |
-    |
-    |
-    |
-    |
-    |
-    |
-    |
-    |

 ### Problem

 For the following array, write code that could be used to